mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### Content Encryption

-The ciphertext content is encoded using the AuthenticatedContentTBE structure.
+Content to be encrypted is encoded in an AuthenticatedContentTBE structure.

 ~~~ tls
 struct {